aurura212/cognitive_psychology/paper_list.md

 4. Large language models that replace human participants can harmfully misportray and flatten identity groups
 5. Explicitly unbiased large language models still form biased associations
 6. What large language models know and what people think they know
+7. Emergent social conventions and collective bias in LLM populations

 ## 2024
 1. Evaluating large language models in theory of mind tasks